My Bike Fit Failed. I Still Recommend the Fitter

 • another saddle or seatpost,

-• shorter cranks or better-fitting shoes,
+• shorter cranks, new pedals or shoes,

 • or even a completely different bike.

 If you already have a bike, most of the time it’s possible to make it work reasonably well for you.
+But expect compromises.

-But compromises may appear.
 Changing a stem or saddle is relatively simple.
 Changing an integrated cockpit or an expensive carbon crankset just because the fit is slightly suboptimal may be financially unreasonable.

 So in many cases, fitting an existing bike means working around the limitations of what you already own.

-The good news is that no highly specialised equipment is required for this type of fitting, which means more fitters are available — and the process itself usually costs less.
+The good news is that no highly specialised equipment is absolutely required for this type of fitting, which means more fitters are available — and the process itself usually costs less.

-A proper pre-purchase fit is usually done on a dedicated fitting rig — essentially an infinitely adjustable bicycle designed specifically for fitting.
+Speaking of expensive, a no-bike fit is usually done on a dedicated fitting rig — essentially an infinitely adjustable bicycle designed specifically for fitting.

 These machines are expensive, which is one reason this type of session usually costs more — and why fewer fitters have them available.